 - Failed neck or back surgery

-Scheduling and attending an initial OIOCJ consultation is the first step in the treatment process.
-During an initial consultation, an OIOCJ specialist obtains a medical history, performs a physical exam, and orders and analyzes medical imaging studies.
-To schedule your appointment with an OIOCJ specialist, call 732-201-6990 or visit our contact page.
+Scheduling and attending an initial OIBOrtho consultation is the first step in the treatment process.
+During an initial consultation, an OIBOrtho specialist obtains a medical history, performs a physical exam, and orders and analyzes medical imaging studies.
+To schedule your appointment with an OIBOrtho specialist, call 732-201-6990 or visit our contact page.

 Facet Joint Injections

 Facet joint osteoarthritis.
 The facet joints move the spine.
 A normal facet joint is covered in healthy cartilage.
 An osteoarthritic facet joint has damaged cartilage.
 Pain is caused when the joint moves.

 Treatment options.
 Non-surgical treatment options treat mild to moderate facet joint osteoarthritis.
 Minimally invasive treatment options treat severe facet joint arthritis and facet joint arthritis that is unresponsive to non-surgical treatment.
 Facet joint injections are an effective minimally invasive treatment option.